 It's always a bonus to go to cities that had easy rail connections from the airport to downtown.
-Rails and subways are always cheaper than a cab, and during rush hour or heavy traffic, it can be quicker.
+Trains, rails, and subways are always cheaper than a cab, and during rush hour or heavy traffic, it can be quicker.
 Below are six airports that have great rail connections to get you to the action cheaper and faster.

 The Atlanta subway system -- Metropolitan Atlanta Rapid Transit Authority (MARTA) -- has a train stop at Hartsfield-Jackson International Airport right past baggage claim. it costs only $2.50 to take a 20-minute ride to the heart of downtown Atlanta.
 According to MARTA, a cab ride can cost around $30.